-Dealing with printer problems is something users come to face every now and then.
+Dealing with printer problems is something users come to face now and then.
 But while some might be quick to call IT or make a trip to a tech support center, others rely on a little basic know-how to save money and time.

 Of course, problems you run into with your printer can vary based on the make and model.
 Tap or click here for Kim’s printer of choice.
 But no matter what printer you use, it’s important you know what these problems are and how you can troubleshoot them.

 Here are four common problems people run into with their printers, and how to solve them.

 1. Low ink no print

 We’ve all been there.
 If you haven’t, you must have someone else printing for you.
 The low ink warning system is designed to give users enough time to get replacement cartridges before the ink reserves run out completely.

-However, there are some printers that refuse to print if ink levels are considered low.
+However, some printers refuse to print if ink levels are considered low.
 Imagine a car that suddenly stops running on a quarter tank of gas.
 This is ridiculous and really shouldn’t be allowed.